Listening to your loved one

 - Try to avoid 'closed' questions.
-Closed questions normally only require a yes or no answer and don't encourage the patient to talk.
+Closed questions normally only require a yes or no answer and don't encourage the other person to talk.

-- Focus on what the patient is saying.
+- Focus on what your loved one is saying.
 Try not to think about something else or what you plan to say next.

 - Don't interrupt or change the subject.
 If your loved one stops talking, remember they might be thinking about what they want to say next.
 Give them time to do that.

-- Allow the patient to be sad or upset.
-It might make you feel uncomfortable but you are helping simply by listening.
+- Allow the patient to be sad or upset and tell them that it’s okay to feel that way.
+It might make you feel uncomfortable to see them upset, but you are helping by being there and listening.

-- Try not to say things like, "It will be ok" or, "Stay positive".
-This might stop the patient from telling you how they really feel.
+- Try not to say things like, ‘It will be ok’ or ‘Stay positive’.
+This might stop them from telling you how they really feel.

 - Make sure you have understood what your loved one has said.
 A good way to do this is repeat some of the words they have used.

-- Follow the patient’s lead.
+- Follow their lead.
 If they laugh it’s ok to laugh with them.
 If they cry, give them time to do this too.
 If they look uncomfortable, nod and smile and show them you are there to listen.

 Different feelings at different times